python/mypy/README.md

 Here are some of the more significant Python features not supported right now (but all of these will improve):

- - no Python 2.x support
+ - Python 2.x support not yet usable
  - no properties
  - no static or class methods
+ - int is not compatible with float
  - somewhat limited operator overloading
  - only a subset of Python standard library modules are supported, and some only partially